 - Illnesses such as colds

 This injury is treated with the help of RICE therapy.

 C – Compression with a bandage

 The duration of the recovery process of a pulled muscle can vary.
-Pain often subsides after a few days but the entire healing process usually lasts for up to three weeks.
+Pain often subsides after a few days, but the entire healing process usually lasts for up to 3 weeks.
 The sooner a pulled muscle is diagnosed and treated, the faster the individual will be free of pain and symptoms.

 - Myalgia (muscle pain)

 - Muscular dystrophy